raalraan/DLScanner/tests/examples/2508_13912/README.md

 with the help of a custom `spectrum2paramcard.py` based on Johannes Rosskopp original script.

 To run the scan it is only necessary to run `python3 run_scan.py`.
-In its current state this only work in Linux.
+In its current state it only works in Linux.

 * `run_scan.py`: main script that takes care of setting up and running the scan.
 * `my_setup.py`: file that takes care of configurations like working directories,